hipBali/vclua/docs/README.md

 mainForm:ShowModal()
 ```

 If `colors` is `nil` there will be errors inside `OnPrepareCanvas` callback: either `VCLua Error` when a `nil` value is assigned to `Color`, or a usual Lua error about bit operations with `nil` arguments.
 Since the error reporting is set to create a messagebox, ***another repaint of the grid would start leading to the same errors*** (infinite loop).
 If error reporting isn't set, or if `VCL.SetErrorReporter(print)` is used, there would be no infinite loop and the grid will be operable.
 All Lua errors inside LCL event handlers are reported but not propagated, otherwise a circular exception may happen.

-Errors from returning values of incorrect types are caught the same way.
+#### Uncaught exceptions

+Care was taken to transform all `Exception`s into Lua errors.
+But additional functions may be written without a try block and access violations (AV) might still happen due to implementation of callbacks (see [below](#implementation-details)).
+Uncaught exceptions (including some AV) can be trapped in `VCL.TheApplication().OnException`.
+Notice it's `TheApplication()`, not `Application()`, so a global variable is used. `VCL.TheApplication().OnCircularException` is available too but if the execution reaches it LCL will halt the whole program (not just your Lua script).
+To avoid it make sure your `OnException` never raises.
+Best thing you can do there is to schedule all the forms for closing and schedule a graceful stop for all Lua states which used VCLua in this process.

+Also note that if you have multiple Lua states using VCLua, only one state will install `OnException`-type handler successfully.
+If an exception bubbles out of another state, the data from the Exception object might point to that state so using it would be unsafe.

 ### Implementation details

 Passing of callbacks from Lua to Free Pascal is complicated.
 A temporary object with a Lua reference is created and the only place it is stored is the callback itself.
 So measures should be taken to avoid leaks and crashes.
 The only time when this object is freed is when the property is reset to another callback or to `nil`.
 When the class instance is `Assign`ed to another, the callbacks are copied as is, no duplicate Lua references are created.
 So resetting the property on one instance will free the temporary object from both instances leading to a crash.
+Another way to manifest this bug is to set an event handler on a global variable from two scripts running in the same process (as plugins).
+The first script will set the handler alright, the second script will try to destroy the Lua reference from the Lua state of the first script, and that leads to AV.
+Also note that Lua reference creation/destruction isn't threadsafe so make sure you are not setting/removing event handlers concurrently.
 So:
 > [!IMPORTANT]
 > 1. To prevent leaks set event properties to `nil` before freeing the object
 > 1. To avoid crashes set event properties to `nil` before `Assign`ing objects, and reset them after `Assign`
+> 1. To avoid crashes when using global LCL variables like [Application](https://dsiders.gitlab.io/lazdocsnext/lcl/forms/application.html) and [Screen](https://dsiders.gitlab.io/lazdocsnext/lcl/forms/screen.html) set their event handlers only from one Lua state and always set them to `nil` before exiting that state
+> 1. Avoid setting/removing event handlers from different threads of one Lua state, even for different objects and properties

+---
 Passing in the other direction (from Free Pascal to Lua, as when one reads an event property) can only return callbacks which were previously set from Lua. `nil` is returned for callbacks set inside LCL, e.g. on creating the object (for example, `TCollectionPropertyEditorForm.CollectionListBox.OnClick`)

 ---